What It Means to Support Local Business

 Most animal hospitals will offer 3 year vaccinations for Rabies, Distemper and Parvo.
 Vaccine clinics administer 1 year vaccines and charge (nearly) the same amount.
 Concurrently, your pet is not receiving a full physical exam, discussion with a doctor about that heart murmur, the slow onset of cataracts, or the risks posed by obesity.

-Medications provided by veterinary clinics NEVER counterfeit, always shipped properly and are ALL GUARANTEED by the manufacturer.
-This means that any parasite or disease that the medication is intended to prevent would be covered 100% for diagnosis and treatment. (up to $3000 for Lyme disease by one company and over $2500 for heartworm disease from another) This is only valid if the prevention is purchased from a veterinarian- primarily due to inappropriate dosing or storage and counterfeit medications being sold online.
+Medications provided by veterinary clinics are NEVER counterfeit, always shipped properly and are ALL GUARANTEED by the manufacturer.
+This means that any parasite or disease that the medication is intended to prevent would be covered 100% for diagnosis and treatment. (up to $3000 for Lyme disease by one company and over $2500 for heartworm disease from another) This is only valid if the prevention is purchased from a licensed veterinarian- primarily due to inappropriate dosing, storage and counterfeit medications being sold online.

 Low cost spay/ neuter looks great from a distance, but it is not the same as having your pet’s surgery in a veterinary hospital… At the veterinary hospital your pet has a dedicated nurse to monitor anesthesia, an IV placed for fluid and emergency medication administration, they are on a warming blanket above and below with monitors for: EKG, blood pressure, respiratory rate, oxygen saturation, heart rate, body temperature and exhaled carbon dioxide.
 These are the special steps provided by your AAHA Accredited hospital to ensure your pet’s safety.
 This is the same level of care that a pediatric surgery patient would receive in a human hospital.